mixxxdj/manual/source/chapters/preferences.rst

   you do not use the Master output, recording or live broadcasting.

-* **Master Output Mode**: In Mono mode, the left and right channel are combined into a mono signal which is passed to both channels of your master sound card.
+* **Master Output Mode**: In Mono mode, the left and right channel are combined into a mono signal which is passed to both channels of your master audio interface.
 This is useful for setups where the audience cannot hear your mix in stereo because of speaker placement or playing in a space with lots of reverberation.

 * **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time